gti-upm/Air-writing-initial/README.md

 3) Install the conda environment and required packages: "conda env create -f tensorflow.yml".
 4) Download and install "graphviz-2.38.msi" from https://graphviz.gitlab.io/_pages/Download/Download_windows.html.
 5) Add the graphviz bin folder to the PATH system environment variable (Example: "C:/Program Files (x86)/Graphviz2.38/bin/")
-6) Download and copy models from the link [Models](https://lima.gti.ssr.upm.es/index.php/s/1qkoHVfcnDSWaWL) to the subfolder "models".
+6) Create the subfolder "models".
-7) Ask to GTI for access to the _Thermal hand gesture recognition dataset_.
-8) Download, extract, and copy dataset from the link [Thermal hand gesture recognition dataset](https://www.kaggle.com/gti-upm/thermal-hand-gesture-recognition-dataset) to the subfolder "input".
-The thermal hand-gesture dataset must have three subfolders: training, validation, and test, with the following folder structure inside each one:
+7) Develope dataset from the link [Leap Motion writing acquisition](https://github.com/cda-gti-upm/Video-Acquisition-by-mouse-events) to the subfolder "input".
+The final dataset will have with the following folder structure:

 ```
-user_1/
-  class_1/
+gesture_1/
+  repetition_1/
     frame_000000.png
     frame_000001.png
     ...
     frame_000999.png

-  class_2/
+  repetition_2/
   ...
-  class_7/

-user_2/
+  repetition_7/

+gesture_2/
   ...

-user_N/
+gesture_N/
 ```
-where `user_N` is a user name folder and `class_N` is a hand gesture type.
+where `repetition_N` is a sample folder and `class_N` is a writing gesture type.

 ## Running the code on Windows 10